 For cases with non-uniform bending moment, the lateral torsional buckling moment is greater than that for the case with uniform moment.

-The AISC specification says that:
+The AISC specification (Spec.
+F1 at Page 16.1-46) says that:

 The lateral torsional buckling moment for non-uniform bending moment case